alanngo/shanemcq18/docs/README.md

 The lab manuals are available at <a href="https://foundations-of-applied-mathematics.github.io/" target="\_blank">foundations-of-applied-mathematics.github.io</a>.
 I especially like the labs on Facial Recognition (Volume 1), the PageRank Algorithm (Volume 1), and Markov Chains (Volume 2).

-### Research

-I'm currently working with Dr. Karen Willcox at ICES on problems related to reduced order modeling and phase field models.
-I am also interested in numerical methods for PDEs, numerical analysis, data assimilation, inverse problems, Bayesian statistics, and machine learning.

-At BYU, I worked with Dr. Jared Whitehead on several projects related to data assimilation, mantle convection, and optimal transport.
-My masters thesis, <a href="https://scholarsarchive.byu.edu/etd/6951/" target="\_blank">Data Assimilation in the Boussinesq Approximation for Mantle Convection</a>, was a springboard for an upcoming journal publication.

-My first exposure to formal mathematical research was at BYU with <a href="http://users.monash.edu/~jpurcell" target="\_blank">Dr. Jessica Purcell</a>, who has since moved to Monash University in Australia.
-Dr. Purcell specializes in hyperbolic knot theory, so the project I worked on involved some very interesting combinatorial proofs, topological ideas, and fun pictures.
-See <a href="https://www.worldscientific.com/doi/abs/10.1142/S0218216515500443" target="\_blank">here</a> or <a href="https://arxiv.org/pdf/1406.0195.pdf" target="\_blank">the ArXiv</a> for our publication.

 ### Class Projects

 Most of my favorite math classes have focused on numerical analysis, partial differential equations, or statistical machine learning.
 The following are a few projects that I completed as part of these courses.
-- [Acoustic Scattering](https://github.com/shanemcq18/Portfolio/raw/master/docs/acoustic_scattering.pdf): a finite difference approach to a solving wave scattering problem with an artificial boundary condition to reduce reflective noise.
+- [Acoustic Scattering](https://github.com/shanemcq18/Portfolio/raw/master/docs/acoustic_scattering.pdf): a finite difference approach to solving a wave scattering problem with an artificial boundary condition to reduce reflective noise.
 - [Laminar Flow](https://github.com/shanemcq18/Portfolio/raw/master/docs/laminar_flow.pdf): an application of the ADI algorithm (a predictor-corrector method) to solving a PDE modeling pressure-driven laminar flow in two dimensions.
 - [Grid Generation](https://github.com/shanemcq18/Portfolio/raw/master/docs/grid_generation.pdf): a comparison of the Amsden-Hirt and Winslow algorithms for generating smooth grid domains over nontraditional domains.
 - [A Modified Lorenz System](https://github.com/shanemcq18/Portfolio/raw/master/docs/lorenz_stability.html): a stability/conditioning analysis of a five-dimensional modification of the famous Lorenz system.
-This was written as a Jupyter Notebook (IPython Notebook).
+This project was written as a Jupyter Notebook (IPython Notebook).
-Right click the link, select "Save Link As" (or similar), then view the downloaded html file in a browser.
+Right click the link, select `Save Link As` (or similar), then view the downloaded html file in a browser.
 - [HMMs for Collaborative Works](https://github.com/shanemcq18/Portfolio/raw/master/docs/hmm_nlp.pdf): a machine learning experiment using parts of speech, hidden Markov models, and a little bit of nearest-neighbor voting to assign each sentence in a document to one of several potential authors.

 <!-- ## Resume